kvn-dtrx/ds-eda-project/readme.md

 # DS EDA Project: King County House Prices

-**CAVEAT:**

-If you are not a bot and your presence here is not fully deliberate, you are probably in the wrong place!
-There are several serious flaws, see also [here](./flaws.md).

 ## Synopsis

 This repository contains an analysis of a dataset featuring information about house sales in King County.
-The purpose of this analysis is to infer recommendations for a (hopefully fictional) client whose description is as follows:
+The purpose of this analysis is to infer recommendations for a (hopefully fictional) client whose description reads follows:

 > Amy Williams | Seller | Mafiosa, sells several central houses (top 10%) over time and needs average outskirt houses over time to hide from the FBI.

 For more details about the assignment, please refer to [this file](./archive/assignment.md).

+We define measures centrality, exceptionality, privacy

+TODO: The data set is retrieved from the neue fische database.
+It is very similar to <https://www.kaggle.com/datasets/harlfoxem/housesalesprediction> but contains possibly contaminations deliberatively injected by the instructors for exercise purposes.

 ## Repository Organisation